CAREER OPPORTUNITIES

 Why AHB?

-At AHB kids love to come to school each day, teachers love their jobs, and parents are our biggest fans.
-It’s a community school where everyone pitches in to advance our mission for the good of the children!
+At AHB kids love to come to school each day and parents are our biggest fans.
+Passionate teachers collaborate closely with their peers to implement creative and meaningful ways to challenge students academically while supporting their social-emotional growth.
+A low student-teacher ratio means teachers succeed in meeting student needs.
 A condensed weekly and yearly schedule encourages a better work-life balance for both students and staff.

 Responsibilities